A history-packed northern Nagano castle town

 Not far from the castle, the old merchant area of Yanagimachi Street preserves an old-world charm with traditional wooden shops and stone flagstone pathways.

 In the mountains on Ueda's outskirts lies rustic Bessho Onsen.
-With roots reportedly reaching back over 1,000 years, some claim it's the oldest hot spring area in the prefecture.
+With roots reportedly reaching back over 1,000 years, it is said that it's the oldest hot spring area in the prefecture.
 Three separate springs with varying properties feed the local baths.
 You'll love the old-school charm of Oyu, Ishiyu, and Taishiyu Onsen, which are all open to day trippers.
 You'll also love the surprisingly inexpensive entrance fee.

 Bessho Onsen boasts some of northern Nagano's most impressive temples, including Zenzan-ji, with its picturesque three-tiered pagoda.